-Purina Pro Plan Focus Adult 11+ Classic Salmon & Tuna Entree is made from high-quality ingredients selected exclusively to benefit your older cat.
+Purina Pro Plan Focus Adult 11+ Classic Salmon & Tuna Entree is made from high-quality ingredients selected exclusively to benefit your older pet.
 The feed contains high-quality protein from real salmon and tuna.
-Each serving contains 25 essential vitamins and minerals and taurine, an amino acid that helps maintain your cat’s overall health.
-Besides, the food is specially designed for adult cats from 11 years and older to get the specific nutrients they need.
+Each serving contains 25 essential vitamins and minerals and taurine, an amino acid that helps maintain an overall health.
+Besides, this diet is specially designed for adult cats from 11 years and older to get the specific nutrients they need.

-- Contains all of the amino acids needed for the overall health of the cat.
+- Contains all the amino acids needed for the overall health.

 - A grain-free formula, made from real salmon and tuna for a balanced diet.

 - Specially designed to meet the needs of cats aged 11 years and older.

 - Contains 25 vitamins and minerals, as well as taurine-for the health and well-being.

 - Helps maintain healthy skin and a beautiful shiny coat.